HarshRohila/rohilaharsh/apps/web-dev-blog/README.md

 # Web Dev Blog

 - This project is using git submodules, you can see `.gitmodules` in root of this repo.
-- To install submodules using below git command
+- To install submodules use below git command
   - `git submodule update --init --recursive`
 - To serve project use `npx nx serve web-dev-blog`